jimmyp85/PowerShell/Maintenance/Active Directory Monitoring/Readme.md

 Please note: You will need the Active Directory module installed on the machine you run this on.
 It's better not to run on a DC but rather a seperate PC/Server running the AD module.

+## Change Log
+Version 1: Initial version
+Version 2: Changed section header size
+           Added colours for pass/fail/true/false to make it easier to read at a glance Changed HTML table

 ##  Parameters to Change
 The following parameters need to be changed in the script: